Competitive tendering process for offshore wind power areas in Finland also in the exclusive economic zone (EEZ)

 The new act is a significant change compared to the current Act on the EEZ

-For example, under the current EEZ Act, the Government has granted rights to install subsea pipelines and cables, such as the Balticconnector gas pipeline between Finland and Estonia in 2017.
+For example, under the EEZ Act, the Government has granted rights to install subsea pipelines and cables, such as the Balticconnector gas pipeline between Finland and Estonia in 2017.
 In addition, several wind power operators have been granted rights to carry out research under the EEZ Act in recent years to investigate the possibility of building offshore wind power in the EEZ.

 However, apart from pipelines and cables, no actual construction projects have so far been carried out in the EEZ, nor have any permits been issued for such projects.
 At the beginning of May 2024, the Government had 16 applications pending for authorisation of offshore wind projects in the EEZ.
 The Government then decided to reject all these applications so that offshore wind projects in the EEZ would be developed entirely in accordance with the new EEZ Act on Offshore Wind Power proposed in October 2024.

-The participating actors in the competitive tendering process would submit their tenders on the compensation they are willing to pay for the exploitation of the area put out to tender (the so-called exploitation fee).
+The participating actors in the competitive tendering process submit their tenders on the compensation they are willing to pay for the exploitation of the area put out to tender (the so-called exploitation fee).
 The tender should also identify the so-called qualitative factors of the project and the applicant.
-The qualitative factors of the project would include environmental and other impacts and the solutions to be applied to make the energy system more flexible.
-On the other hand, the qualitative factors of the applicant would relate to the applicant’s experience and capacity to carry out the project (e.g. know-how and financial situation).
-Both price and quality factors would be scored.
+The qualitative factors of the project include environmental and other impacts and the solutions to be applied to make the energy system more flexible.
+On the other hand, the qualitative factors of the applicant relate to the applicant’s experience and capacity to carry out the project (e.g. know-how and financial situation).
+Both price and quality factors are scored.

 Competitive tendering aims to achieve market-based competition and completion of the projects

-The objectives of the proposed EEZ Act on Offshore Wind Power include ensuring that the competitive tendering process achieves market-based competition, but also ensuring that the winning tenderer actually implements its project.
+The objectives of the EEZ Act on Offshore Wind Power include ensuring that the competitive tendering process achieves market-based competition, but also ensuring that the winning tenderer actually implements its project.
 In order to achieve these objectives, the legislation contains certain specific criteria for the procedure.
 These criteria concern, for example, who can participate and win the tender.
 The most central criteria are described in general terms below.

-- The requirements for participation in the competitive tendering process are as follows:
+• The requirements for participation in the competitive tendering process are as follows:

-– To be eligible, applicants must have the necessary skills, experience and reliability, and sufficient financial capacity to advance the project.
+• To be eligible, applicants must have the necessary skills, experience and reliability, and sufficient financial capacity to advance the project.

-– A company may not participate if it (or a company in its group) has already been granted at least three exploitation permits for offshore wind projects in the EEZ and these projects have not yet been put into operation.
+• A company may not participate if it (or a company in its group) has already been granted at least three exploitation permits for offshore wind projects in the EEZ and these projects have not yet been put into operation.

-– A company is not allowed to participate in the competitive tendering process if it (or a company in its group) has previously won a competitive tendering for largely the same area, but the applicant has not taken the area into use for offshore wind power.
+• A company is not allowed to participate in the competitive tendering process if it (or a company in its group) has previously won a competitive tendering for largely the same area, but the applicant has not taken the area into use for offshore wind power.

-- If the Energy Authority were to invite tenders for more than one offshore wind power area at a time, in accordance with a decision by the Government, the Energy Authority would be allowed to accept only one tender for each participant.
-In other words, the same company could not win the tenders for more than one offshore wind power in the same tender process.
+• If the Energy Authority were to invite tenders for more than one offshore wind power area at a time, in accordance with a decision by the Government, a company may participate in several tenders at the same time.
+However, a company may only win:

-- The Government may decide on the minimum level of the exploitation fee to be offered.
+• The Government may decide on the minimum level of the exploitation fee to be offered.
 The Energy Authority must suspend the competitive tendering process if the set minimum level is not met.

 The winning tenderer must apply for an exploitation permit issued by the Government